3ware/gitops-2024/.github/README.md

 ##### Targets

-The initial job of the workflow uses [changed-files](https://github.com/tj-actions/changed-files) to output the directories when terraform changes have been made.
+The initial job of the workflow uses [changed-files](https://github.com/tj-actions/changed-files) to output the directories where terraform changes have been made.
 This output is uses ad the matrix strategy for the deploy job.

 ##### Validate

 Uses a matrix strategy to run in each directory identified in the targets job.

 > [!IMPORTANT]
-> The strategy has a max-parallel value of 1, which means the jobs are run sequentially
+> The strategy has a max-parallel value of 1, which means the jobs are run sequentially.

 - Setup AWS credentials using [config-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) using OIDC to assume a role and set the authentication parameters as environment variables on the runner.
 This step is required when TFLint [deep checking](https://github.com/terraform-linters/tflint-ruleset-aws/blob/master/docs/deep_checking.md) for the AWS rule plugin is enabled.
 - Install terraform using [setup-terraform](https://github.com/hashicorp/setup-terraform). _Despite being installed on the runners, `apply` jobs were failing due to version differences between the apply runner and the plan runner_